MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

 **What's new**

-- Fixed a bug where the installation package was sometimes hanging indefinitely during product updates
+- Resolved an issue where the installation package was sometimes hanging indefinitely during product updates
-- Fixed a bug where the product sometimes was incorrectly detecting files inside the quarantine folder
+- Resolved an issue where the product sometimes was incorrectly detecting files inside the quarantine folder
 - Performance improvements & other Product improvements

 ### May-2022 (Build: 101.66.54 | Release version: 20.122041.16654.0)